cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 * The certificates should be created before proceeding with the installation process.
 * The installation process does NOT require the CA key.
 * The certificates/keys are being copied to `/etc/cloudify/ssl` during installation from the source given by the user.
 Therefore, it is up to the user to delete the leftovers from the source location.
+* In case of using external hosted PostgreSQL or RabbitMQ instances, the respective certificates need to be retrieved instead of created.
 {{% /note %}}